amnaeqbal/finance-backend-assignment/README.md

 ## 📄 API Documentation

-This project includes Swagger API documentation.
+This project includes interactive API documentation using **Swagger (OpenAPI 3.0)**.

+The documentation provides a complete overview of all available endpoints, request formats, and responses.

+---

-### To view the API docs:
+### 🚀 How to Run the Project

 1. Run the project:
    ```bash
    npm install